-Treasuries are backed by “the full faith and credit” of the U.S. government and, as a result, the risk of default on these fixed-income securities is next to nothing.
-Since the initial formation of the government in 1776, the U.S. Treasury has never failed to pay back its lenders.
+Treasuries are backed by “the full faith and credit” of the U.S. government, and as a result, the risk of default on these fixed-income securities is next to nothing.
+Since the initial formation of the government in 1776, the U.S. Treasury has never failed to pay its lenders back.

-But the fact that your principal investment is protected does not mean that treasuries are completely risk-free.
-In fact, holding treasuries poses some very specific risks like inflation risk, interest rate risk, and opportunity cost.
+However, the fact that a principal investment is protected does not mean Treasuries are completely risk-free.
+In fact, holding Treasuries poses some very specific risks, such as inflation risk, interest-rate risk, and opportunity cost.

 Interest Rate Risk

-The second risk of holding treasuries is interest rate risk.
+The second risk of holding Treasuries is interest-rate risk.
 If you hold the security until maturity, interest rate risk is not a factor.
 You’ll get back the entire principal upon maturity.
-But if you sell your treasury before maturity, you may not get back the principal you paid for it.
+But if you sell your Treasury before it matures, you might not get back the amount of money you invested.

 Remember, bond prices have an inverse relationship to interest rates.
 When one rises, the other falls.
-If for instance, you bought a 4% treasury note two years ago and now, because interest rates have generally risen, a similar treasury note pays 5% interest, your 4% treasury note will sell at a discount and likely won't return all of the principal amounts originally paid.
-It will be discounted, in fact, until the current yield equals or is very nearly equal to the 5% interest paid on similar treasuries being issued now.
-Depending on the interest rate difference, this can result in a substantial principal loss.
+For instance, if you purchased a 4% Treasury note two years ago, interest rates may have risen, with a similar Treasury note paying 5% interest.
+The 4% Treasury note will sell at a discount and likely won't return all of the principal originally paid.

 Treasuries are so safe that they don’t have to pay much to attract investors.
-As a result, the yields on treasuries often fall short of the yields on even very safe, Aaa-rated corporate debt.
-That doesn’t cost you money, but it could cost you the opportunity for a higher return on another investment.
+As a result, the yields on Treasuries often fall short of the yields on even very safe, AAA-rated corporate debt.
+(As a Standard & Poor's credit rating, "AAA" is the highest.)
+That doesn’t cause a loss of capital, but it could cost you the opportunity for a higher return on another investment.

-This is an opportunity cost, the difference between what you earn on an investment and what you could have earned if you had invested in something else.
-The opportunity cost of keeping more than small amounts of cash in a savings account, for example, is generally considered too high for nearly all investors.
+Opportunity cost is the difference between what you earn from an investment and what you could have earned if you had invested in something else.

-Treasuries have higher interest rates than a savings account.
-But often they don’t pay a lot more.
-If you invest in treasuries, you almost always could have made more money with another safe bond investment.
-This is one of the biggest risks for treasuries investors -- that in being too afraid of risk, they've invested too heavily in low interest-rate treasuries.
+Treasuries have higher interest rates than savings accounts.
+Often, they don’t pay much more than a savings account rate.
+If you invest in Treasuries, more often than not, you could have profited more with another safe bond investment.
+That is one of the biggest risks for Treasuries investors: In being too risk averse, they've invested too heavily in low-interest-rate Treasuries.